k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ```
 :guardsman: Cpt. obvious again: yoloyolo1 is your project name.

-Your app is now live at yoloyolo1.meteor.com - Officially this is for prototyping only and is no production solution.
-It’s a fast way to get all the dev-ops stuff out of the way and just build the mvp product.
+Your app is now live at yoloyolo1.meteor.com - This is officially available for prototyping only and is no production solution.
+It’s a fast way to get all the dev-ops stuff out of the way and just build the MVP.

 ## Mobile builds